Easter Island Chile Travel Guide

 Communicate needs ahead of time.

-Public transport is not recommended for efficient tourist site exploration owing to its infrequency and limited routes.
+Public transport is not recommended for efficient tourist site exploration on account of its infrequency and limited routes.